 My name is Heather B. Armstrong (some of you may remember me as Heather B. Hamilton):

-I live in Salt Lake City, Utah with my eight-year-old daughter Leta Elise:
+I live in Salt Lake City, Utah with my nine-year-old daughter Leta Elise:

 The chaos in my house is unreal.

 I am what is known as a professional blogger.
 Some people call me a blopper, others call me a blooger, doesn’t matter because it all sounds like an unfortunate, disfiguring disease.
 What do I do?
 Why, I just sit in my pajamas all day long writing about my feelings!
 At least, that’s what my lawyer thinks I do, and I don’t think he cares as long as I pay his ridiculous hourly fee.

 Before I tell you about professional blogging, let me tell you a little bit about myself.
 First, I was born and raised in a small suburb of Memphis, Tennessee called Bartlett.
 I spent my childhood riding in the beds of pick-up trucks throwing rocks at people’s mailboxes, and on more than one occasion my mother took me with her to toilet paper the house of her co-worker.
 I eventually graduated valedictorian in high school in 1993, and not once in my professional career has anyone ever cared about that accomplishment.
 Had I known that I might have relaxed a little bit and not cried that one time I got an A minus on a Physics exam.

 My parents raised me Mormon.
 Yes, Mormon in Tennessee.
 Meaning local Baptist churches routinely told my friends that I was a member of a cult.
 Add that to my waist-length frizzy hair and the fact that I weighed 80 pounds soaking wet, and no wonder when I look back on my high school years I have to physically prevent myself from crapping my pants.